tewha/ItemEditor/README.md

 Any ideas, folks?

 The plan is to keep this project up forever, updating it as necessary, to serve as something future users can pull from.

+If there's a good, small example of this elsewhere I'll happily replace the repo with a link to that.